We are proud of the successes of our Alumni and their contributions to a diverse range of businesses.

 It’s a philosophy Gopinath has brought with him to a number of industries.
 After PRTM, Gopinath worked at Motorola as director of strategic sourcing, and later joined Nissan as a senior purchasing manager.
 The year was 2006, just as the company’s executives began to sketch out details for Nissan’s boldest initiatives to date.
 Gopinath relished the challenge – and knew where to watch for potholes along the way.
 In April 2015, he left Nissan to take up his current position at Schneider Electric.

 Part of that task is making the most of the suppliers Schneider works with.
 Innovation comes out of a base of stable and secure partnerships and relationships.
 “In business you don’t need to reinvent what’s already out there” on the market, says Gopinath.
-“Cost, quality, and delivery are among the most commonly measured metrics for the purchasing function, but it begins with a very strategic mission to help build supply chain excellence and bring solutions to market that strengthen a company’s competitive position and brand.”
-There are many emerging needs in the data and internet driven economy of the future that require leading edge capabilities in the value delivery network.
+“Cost, quality, and delivery are among the most commonly measured metrics for the Procurement function, but it begins with a very strategic mission to help build supply chain excellence and bring solutions to market that strengthen a company’s competitive position and brand.”
+There are many emerging needs in the digital economy of the future that require leading edge capabilities in the value delivery network.
 The full potential of the future procurement organization will be unleashed by digital interactions in the dynamic ecosystem of end markets, Schneider Electric and its strategic supplier partners.

-And in the same way Gopinath’s initiatives in reducing total delivered cost and localized supply at Nissan helped lead that company’s purchasing performance, today he plans to make sure Schneider Electric partners successfully with suppliers to develop the right strategies and works on technology innovations and long-term relationships to help design the energy management solutions of the future.
+And in the same way Gopinath’s previous experience in implementing procurement strategies boosted procurement performance, today he plans to make sure Schneider Electric partners successfully with suppliers to develop the right strategies, innovative offerings and long-term relationships to help design the energy management and digital solutions of the future.

 US Alumni Network Manager, PwC US